RanaAhsan-git/Particle-filter-tracking-and-detection-of-custom-trained-model/README.md

 Ensure that the video file and model file paths are correctly set in the script.

 The code assumes you are running in an environment with GUI support.
 If running in a headless environment, modify the script to save frames or output to files instead.

+Make sure that you place the path of the weight files and video input path according to the directory in which you placed this repository.

+# Happy coding!
+Feel free to contact in case of any query or doubt :)

+**Mail me at ahsanaslam9990@gmail.com**